Laws and Regulations

 Presidential Records Act (PRA)

-The Presidential Records Act (PRA) of 1978 (44 U.S.C. ß2201-2207) governs the official records of Presidents and Vice Presidents created or received after January 20, 1981.
+The Presidential Records Act of 1978, as amended (PRA) (44 U.S.C. ß2201-2209) governs the official records of Presidents and Vice Presidents created or received after January 20, 1981.
 The PRA has six restrictions.
 The PRA restrictions only apply for twelve years following the end of the Administration, unlike records exempted under FOIA which may remain closed for longer and more variable periods of time.

 Four of the six PRA restrictions mirror FOIA exemptions.
 Two restrictions that are distinct to the PRA are the P2 exemption for information relating to appointment of Federal office, and the P5 exemption for information that would disclose confidential advice between the President and his advisors, or between such advisors.